arthurbernierjr/IPFS/README.md

 ***Decentralized web technology lets users access data without relying on central authorities.
 Content addressing, which uses cryptographic hashing to give data a unique and secure identifier, makes it easy to trust data shared on the decentralized web and to rely on peers for content.
 Hashes act as links, not just names, freeing users from reliance on domain location.
 This is essential for creating a secure, trustworthy web.***

-- use a content id (cid) to refer to the pieces of data
+- Use a content id (cid) to refer to the pieces of data
-- use paths to describe extra meta data about the cid or data we are addressing
+- Use paths to describe extra metadata about the cid or data we are addressing
-- Use ipns for creating mutable names
+- Use IPNS for creating mutable names

 ### CID
 CID (Content Identifier) is a unique identifier used in IPFS to identify content.
 It is a hash of the content's data and is used to locate and retrieve the content from the distributed network.
 CID is used to ensure the integrity of the content and to ensure that the content is not tampered with.